 Anna was one of the first three babies brought to Samaritan Village in 1996.
 The other two children that came at the same time were both adopted.
 Anna was abandoned when less than a year old by her parents who had dropped her at a neighbor’s house promising to return.
 They never returned.
 She was taken to the police.
 They brought her to the orphanage.
-She is now attending college studying to be an attorney.
 She is the oldest orphan at the center and is a role model to the younger children.
 She is extremely helpful to the staff doing daily chores during her holiday breaks.
 She loves to sing, read stories and watch movies.

 April 7, 1999

 Catherine began attending college in September 2018.
-She is majoring in Social Work.
+She is now married and lives in Zanzibar.

 Jacqueline is the twin brother of Jackson.
 Their mother was mentally ill and attempted to deliver them in the road because she could not find the hospital.
 People found her and brought her to the hospital.
 Their mother then disappeared.
 The twins stayed at the hospital for three months.
 They were then transferred to Samaritan Village because no one came to claim the children.
 She recently graduated from Secondary Boarding School.

 Jacqueline attended vocational collage for tailoring and hair styling.
-She graduated and is now employed and living on her own.
+She graduated lives and works in Arusha.